Bardolph-Automation-Inc/bardolph/docs/language.rst

 The interpolated values in a loop allow you to choose the starting and ending points for the lights and the number of steps to take in between.
-For example, to give a light a hue of 120, and then gradually transition it to 180 in 5 steps
+For example, to give a light a hue of 120, and then gradually transition it to 180 in 5 steps:

 .. code-block:: lightbulb